pglejzer/timepicker-ui/README.md

 <a href="https://npmcharts.com/compare/timepicker-ui?minimal=true"><img src="https://img.shields.io/npm/dw/timepicker-ui" alt="downloads"></a>
 <a href="https://img.shields.io/npm/l/timepicker-ui"><img src="https://img.shields.io/badge/license-MIT-green.svg" alt="License"></a>

 timepicker-ui is an easy library with timepicker.
-Fully wrote with pure JavaScript.
+Fully wrote with TypeScript.
 This library is based on Material Design from Google.

 - Free
 - Easy to use